For That Beautiful Feeling

 For That Beautiful Feeling is the tenth studio album by English electronic music duo the Chemical Brothers, released on 8 September 2023 through Virgin Records in the UK and Republic Records in the US.
 It is the duo's first album in four years, as well as their first to be released by Republic in the US, as all prior American releases were via Astralwerks.
-In November 2023, the album was nominated for a Grammy Award for Best Electronic/Dance Album for the 66th Annual Grammy Awards.
+In November 2023, the album was nominated for the Grammy Award for Best Electronic/Dance Album at the 66th Annual Grammy Awards.

 Background

 The band announced the album's name and track list on 19 July 2023.

 The album was paired with a career-spanning retrospective book Paused in Cosmic Reflection published by White Rabbit on 26 October 2023.
 The book is made up of new interviews with the band, as well as many of their friends and collaborators from the past three decades, including Noel Gallagher, Aurora, Wayne Coyne, Beth Orton, Beck, and Michel Gondry.